BunniwuvsPoni/Tools/open-ai/whisper/Install whisper on Windows.md

 Note:

+Output files will appear in the same directory the command was run from

 Add the flag "--fp16 False" if you get the warning: "FP16 is not supported on CPU; using FP32 instead"